trichl/TickTagOpenSource/README.md

 # Data Download, Configuration and Memory Reset
 1. Choose a serial software
-a.
-Option 1: Download a serial program for your computerf
+* Option 1: Download a serial program for your computer
 i.
 For example (Windows 10): Termite https://www.compuphase.com/software_termite.htm ii.
 For example (Windows 10): MobaXTerm